DHTMLX/docs-todolist/docs/guides/inline_editing.md

 - a hashtag combines the `#` symbol with letters and numbers (for example, `#sport`)
 - to create a hashtag, enter `#` followed by at least one symbol (for example, `#t`) and press Enter
 - the To Do List supports an unlimited number of hashtags — separate them by spaces (for example, `#tag #tag1`)
-- all created hashtags are accessible in all projects
+- all hashtags are accessible in all projects
-- to view the list of created hashtags, enter the `#` symbol — click a hashtag to add it to the task
+- to view the list of hashtags, enter the `#` symbol
+- to add a hashtag to a task, click it in the list
 - to activate strict filtering, click a hashtag or enter it in the search bar in the toolbar

 :::info